Snohomish, Washington: Utilities

 Utility services for residents and businesses in Snohomish are split between the city government and other providers.
 The Snohomish County Public Utility District provides electric power to customers Snohomish and most of the county, while Puget Sound Energy supplies natural gas.
 The city government contracts with Republic Services for collection and disposal of curbside garbage, recycling, and yard waste.
 Since the closure of the Cathcart Landfill near Snohomish in 1992, garbage is generally sent to a landfill in Roosevelt for processing and burial.

 The city government manages tap water service within Snohomish, which is delivered through a 35 mi system of pipes.
 The city purchases 90 percent of its water from the City of Everett, which sources from Spada Lake and the Sultan River basin; the remainder is purchased from the Snohomish County Public Utility District, which treats well water near Lake Stevens.
-The city government operated its own water treatment plant on the Pilchuck River near Granite Falls until 2017, when it was determined to be too costly to maintain.
+The city government operated its own water treatment plant on the Pilchuck River near Granite Falls until 2017, when it was determined to be too costly to maintain and upgrade to meet modern fish passage standards.
+A portion of Snohomish is within the service area of the Cross Valley Water District, which primarily serves unincorporated areas south of the city.

 Snohomish's wastewater system consists of a combined overflow for downtown and other older neighborhoods and a separated sewage and stormwater system for the rest of the city.
 A plan to replace the combined overflow system was approved in 2014 following interventions by the Washington State Department of Ecology.
 The city's wastewater treatment plant on the Snohomish River was upgraded, replacing an earlier proposal to send sewage to the City of Everett for treatment.